MCL Tear Kirkwood, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Kirkwood, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Kirkwood, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

-• Inadequate Warm-Up or Flexibility: Failing to perform warm-up exercises prior to physical activity makes the MCL less prepared for sudden movements.
-Inflexible knee muscles heighten the chance of MCL overstretching during physical activities.
+• Inadequate Warm-Up or Flexibility: Neglecting warm-up exercises before physical exertion makes the MCL less prepared for sudden movements.
+Tight muscles around the knee can increase the likelihood of overstretching the MCL during activity.

 • Age-Related Factors: As people age, the ligaments can lose some of their elasticity and strength, raising tear risk.